korney3/kotlindl-cats-and-dogs/README.md

 [`inference.kt`](src/main/kotlin/inference.kt) script is used for inference of the pretrained model and evaluation on test data and special images.

+Pre-trained model for inference can be downloaded [here](https://www.dropbox.com/s/ah29twpinq19gme/savedmodels.rar?dl=0).
+The archive should be unpacked to the root of the project.

 ## Data

 Model was trained with standard dataset `dogsCatsDataset` from [kotlinDL](https://github.com/JetBrains/KotlinDL) framework.